Liverpool is a City like no other. During your stay with us here, there are so many things to explore when you’re not at the LINAC2020 conference.

 Croxteth Hall and Country Park

 Now managed by the City of Liverpool, Croxteth Hall Country Park is at the heart of what was once a fantastic country estate and ancestral home of the Molyneux family, the Earls of Sefton.
-A wonderful family day out, Croxteth Hall Country Park is one of the "finest working country estates in the North West (England)."
+Croxteth Hall Country Park is one of the "finest working country estates in the North West (England)."

-Within the estate, visitors will find five main attractions.
-These are the Historic Hall, Croxteth Home Farm, the Victorian Walled Garden where visitors can explore Liverpool's historic botanical collection.
+Within the estate are five main attractions: the Historic Hall, Croxteth Home Farm, the Victorian Walled Garden where visitors can explore Liverpool's historic botanical collection.
 A 500-acre country park and nature reserve and one of Liverpool's oldest public buildings, West Derby Courthouse.
-The courthouse dates from the Elizabeth I reign.
+The courthouse dates from the reign of Elizabeth the first.

 Beatles Childhood Homes Tour